Jaguar Preserve Hiking

 Included: Licensed and registered Belize Tourism Board operator and tour guide; registered and insured vehicle; park entrance fee; ice cold bottled water and light snacks

 There is a minimum weight restriction of 75 lbs.
-For a more family friendly rappel you can choose to hike to Bocawina Falls where you will rappel 100’ down the waterfall.
+For a more family-friendly rappel, you can hike to Bocawina Falls, where you will rappel 100’ down the waterfall.

 Horseback Riding